Apply for Housing

 Your enrollment deposit includes your housing deposit.
 If you are assigned housing, the deposit will serve as a pre-payment for your room charges.
 If you are not assigned housing, your housing deposit will serve as pre-payment for your tuition charges.

 There is no requirement to live on campus.
-Students are encouraged to apply for housing between March 1 and May 1 for guaranteed housing.
+Students are encouraged to apply for housing by the published deadlines each year.
 Please see the MyUSF Housing page to learn about the guaranteed housing policy.

 Student Housing and the University of San Francisco work to provide housing spaces for all students.
 This includes working with Student Disability Services (SDS) to ensure that any and all accommodation requests are received.
 Students who need housing accommodations are advised to indicate the need for a disability related accommodation by answering the question on the housing application.
 Students must contact SDS and complete the intake and eligibility process to request a housing accommodation; answering the question alone will not initiate the process.